ForgingAntiquity/forgingantiquity.github.io/research.md

 Lauren Dundler in discussion with Iain Shearer, ‘The Internet Antiquities Trade: Insight into an Invisible Market?’, *Markers of Authenticity*, Macquarie University, 9 June 2017.

-Lauren Dundler, ‘Collecting Papyrus in the 21st Century: Price, Provenance and Personae’,*Immortal Words: Classical Antiquity Then and Now*: AMPHORAE XI, University of Sydney, 12–14 JUly 2017.
+Lauren Dundler, ‘Collecting Papyrus in the 21st Century: Price, Provenance and Personae’,*Immortal Words: Classical Antiquity Then and Now*: AMPHORAE XI, University of Sydney, 12–14 July 2017.

+Malcolm Choat and Tommy Wasserman, ‘The Cable Guy: Constantine Simonides and His New Testament Papyri’, *Society of Biblical Literature Annual Meeting*, Boston, 18 November 2017.

+Malcolm Choat, Panelist: ‘The United States of Hobby Lobby’, *Society of Biblical Literature Annual Meeting*, Boston, 20 November 2017.

+Lauren Dundler, ‘(Re)Defining Provenance: Origins, Authenticity, and a Performance of Taste in the Internet Market for Papyrus’, *Australasian Society for Classical Studies Annual Conference*, University of Queensland, 30 January – 2 February 2018.

+Malcolm Choat, ‘The Forger and the Chemist: Constantine Simonides, Henry Deane, and the (de)authentication of Forged Manuscripts’, *Humanities Research Centre Seminar Series*, Australian National University, 27 February 2018.

 <a name="related"/>